Exiv2/exiv2/trunk/msvc2003/ReadMe.txt

 B) Partial Build errors
 -----------------------

 Andreas assures me that if you cannot build some targets, eg exifprint/ReleaseDLL on a clean VC71 machine.
 I havne't been able to reproduced this.
 Please drop me an email if you find any of those.
-I'm cross-eyed building different flavors of this on different version of DevStudio.
+I'm cross-eyed building different flavors of this on different version of Visual Studio.

 C) Debugging exiv2 library code
 -------------------------------

 You may wish to debug the exiv2 library code using one of the test utilities.
 Examples: exiv2.exe and exifprint.exe.
 You'll find this a little frustrating because the exiv2.sln file contains all the test programs.
-When you change the library code, DevStudio will relink all 20 test programs.
+When you change the library code, Visual Studio will relink all 20 test programs.
 To avoid this frustration, unload the project files which you are no using.
 For example, if you are debugging exiv2.exe, you only require the following projects to be loaded:

 xmpsdk
 exiv2lib
 exiv2

-(when exiting DevStudio, say "No" when it asks you if you wish to save changes to exiv2.sln)
+(when exiting Visual Studio, say "No" when it asks you if you wish to save changes to exiv2.sln)

 # That's all Folks
 ##